Building Object Applications That Work

 Part 1 — Introduction

 Building Object Applications starts where The Object Primer left off — At OO design.
 Well, actually it starts with a review of, and a few improvements to, The Object Primer.
 To keep things simple I purposely left out a few things in the first volume, specifically class methods and class attributes.
 These two concepts are just too darn confusing for OO beginners, so I skipped them until this book.
-Besides, I wanted to make sure there was enough new stuff in the first chapter to make it worth your while to read it.
-I also transition from the Ambler Notation presented in The Object Primer to the Unified Modeling Language (UML), which is quickly becoming the industry standard.
+The book adopts the Unified Modeling Language (UML) for all it’s models.

 Part 2 — Object-Oriented Analysis, Design, and Architecture

-In the second chapter we’ll discuss several diagramming techniques that we didn’t cover in the first book.
-We’ll also learn some really good tips and techniques to make your diagrams look better, as well as how to convert back and forth between the class modeling notations of the leading OO methodologies.
-One of the main benefits of this chapter is that you get a really solid understanding of how OO analysis and OO design techniques fit together.
+The second chapter covers several diagramming techniques that we didn’t cover in the first book.
+You learn some really good tips and techniques to make your diagrams look better.
+The chapter provides a really solid understanding of how OO analysis and OO design techniques fit together.

-Chapter 3 introduces us to an OO class type architecture.
-We’ll propose a four level architecture that actually has five and maybe even six levels, but who’s counting?
-We then get into OO patterns in chapter 4.
-You’ve heard a lot about them, you’ve seen the huge tomes, now it’s time to actually find out about what this stuff is really all about.
-Because the proof is always in the pudding, but never in the jelly for some reason, we’ll look at several patterns that are being used in live applications today.
+Chapter 3 introduces you to an OO class type architecture.
+You learn a four level architecture that actually has five and maybe even six levels, but who’s counting?
+Chapter 4 overviews OO patterns, looking at several patterns that are being used in live applications today.

-In chapter 5 we’ll delve into distributed OO architectures — Because the client/server (C/S) architecture is currently the dominant approach to systems development, I figured we’d better show you how to design for C/S. We’ll discuss the seven steps for creating an OOC/S design.
+We delve into distributed OO architectures, including client/server (C/S) architecture, in Chapter 5.
+We discuss the seven steps for creating an OOC/S design.
 C/S can be very complex, and experience has shown that OO is the surest way to guarantee success in a C/S environment.
-We’ll also discuss how OOCS leads to distributed objects, an architecture that is quickly catching on and that is most likely in your future.
+It works through how OOC/S leads to distributed objects.

 Part 3 — Object-Oriented Construction

-Chapter 6 covers object-oriented metrics that you can use to both estimate the size of a project and to evaluate how well you are doing.
-The important thing about metrics for developers are the design and coding implications that they make.
+Chapter 6 covers object-oriented metrics for estimating the size of a project and evaluating how well you are doing.
+The important thing for developers are the design and coding implications that metrics make.
 Understanding the basis for metrics will help you to improve your development skills.

-Chapter 9 covers user interface design not only because it’s important, but because I’m really getting tired of using programs with interfaces that are hard to use.
-I begin by arguing that just because you use a GUI it isn’t necessarily OO.
+User interface design is covered in Chapter 9.
+Just because you use a GUI it isn’t necessarily OO.
 We’ll see designs for both a standard GUI interface for the bank and an OOUI (OO user interface) for it and when you see the difference you’ll be astounded.
 You’ll also learn a lot about prototyping and screen design in this chapter.

 Part 4 — Object-Oriented Testing

-Until now, OO testing hasn’t been well covered by the mainstream OO methodologies, and that’s a problem that we want to address.
+Until this book, OO testing hasn’t been well covered by the mainstream OO methodologies.
 Users really like it when their application works, so it’s not a bad idea to test your application before you release it.
-The bad news is that traditional testing techniques don’t always work for OO applications.
-The good news is that chapter 12 describes the full lifecycle object-oriented testing (FLOOT) approach which presents a multitude of effective OO testing techniques.
+Traditional testing techniques don’t always work for OO applications.
+Chapter 12 describes the full lifecycle object-oriented testing (FLOOT) approach which presents a multitude of effective OO testing techniques.

 Part 5 – Conclusion